 - See where they stand on the NCAA rankings

-- Check out their roster and read bios of players
+- Check out their team’s roster and read bios of players

-- Ask your club and high school coaches, and any other coach who knows your playing style their suggestions on programs where you’d be a good fit.
+- Ask your club and high school coaches, and any other coach who knows your playing style – their suggestions on programs where you’d be a good fit.
 Show them your school list and ask their opinion of which ones they think you’d be the best hockey fit at, and if they have suggestions on other programs to add to your list.

-- Talk to FH athletes you know you play in college or are committed
+- Talk to FH athletes you know who play in college or are committed

 Be realistic and cast a wide net:

 - “Reach schools”: It’s great to shoot for the moon, but it’s also necessary to do your own research and do-diligence and cast a wide net.

 - Some “reach schools” could be in just hockey, and academically you could get in without hockey.
 And then some “reach schools” could be academically, but hockey-wise you’d be a good fit/contributor.

 - If, for example, you register for 4 clinics for LineUP, it might be a good tactic to register for 1 “reach school”, 2 that seem like a good fit hockey/academically and 1 “safety”.